finos/community/.github/ISSUE_TEMPLATE/Software-Project-Contribution.md

 ### Target Contributors
 *Describe the contributor profile (background, position, organization) you would like to get contributions from.*

-## Infrastructure needs
-_Describe the FINOS infrastructure you will need for this project, in addition to a GitHub repository.
-The FINOS team will connect with you before setting up any of this infrastructure.
-Remove items if not required._

-- [ ] A project on the [Legend Studio shared instance](https://community.finos.org/docs/platforms/legend-studio-shared)
-- [ ] Other _(please explain)_

 ## Project Communication Channel(s)
 *Remove items if not required*